-I came across your article on the Huffington Post about bridesmaid etiquette and I have a few additional questions.
 My best friend is having a destination wedding and asked me to be a bridesmaid.
-I generally do not like the idea of travelling internationally for a wedding, but I agreed to go and be there for her.
-This will be the first wedding I have ever attended, and also it’s the first time I’m a bridesmaid, so I don’t have much experience with wedding etiquette.
+I generally do not like the idea of traveling internationally for a wedding, but I agreed to go and be there for her.
+This will be the first wedding I have ever attended.
+It’s the first time I’m a bridesmaid, so I don’t have much experience with wedding etiquette.

 Upon discussing the bachelorette party, which would include a two-night stay in a hotel and other activities, the bride told me she doesn’t expect to pay for anything.
 I really don’t feel comfortable with her decision and I feel like she might be asking for too much.
 I think that since I am already spending money to travel for her wedding, it would be considerate of her to pay for herself for the bachelorette party.